copygirl/Wearables/README.md

 - **Cosmetic:** Amulet, Medal, Scarf
 - **Waist:** Belt, Pouch

-As a concrete example, some slots that may be defined are `"chest:armor/chestplate"`, `"chest:neck/amulet"`, `"legs:waist/belt"` and `"arms:hands/gloves"`.
-Generally, the suggested format for additional is `region:bodypart/type`, in some cases it might also be `region:category/type`, such as for `"chest:armor/chestplate"` or `"chest:clothing/shirt"`.
+As a concrete example, some slots that may be defined are `chest/chestplate`, `neck/amulet`, `waist/belt` and `hands/gloves`.
+Generally, the suggested format for additional is `bodypart/type`, in some rare cases it might also be `bodypart/type/subtype`.

 ### Slot Hierarchy

-While the recommended number of parts (the text separated by `'/'`) for what items fit into which slots is 2, it could theoretically be more or less.
+While the recommended number of parts (the text separated by `'/'`) for what items fit into which slots is 2, it could theoretically be more, or even less.

-When there's two items types that fit into the slots `"chest:neck/amulet"` and `"chest:neck/scarf"`, but *Wearables* is configured to only have a single `"chest:neck"` slot, either item could fit into this slot.
-If however there's both a `"chest:neck"` slot and a `"chest:neck/amulet"` slot set up, amulets would only go into their specific slot while scarfs would only go into the more general one.
+When there's two items types that fit into the slots `neck/amulet` and `neck/scarf`, but *Wearables* is configured to only have a single `neck` slot, either item could fit into this slot.
+If however there's both a `neck` slot and a `neck/amulet` slot set up, amulets would only go into their specific slot while scarfs would only go into the more general one.

 ## Interaction / User Experience